Spring Break ON THE FARM

 LODGING

-This program takes place at our urban farm in Berkeley, California.
-Participants sleep in our newly built Retreat Lodge with up to two participants per room.
+This program takes place at our two-acre urban farm in Berkeley, California.
+Participants sleep in our newly built Retreat Lodge in shared rooms.

 FOOD

 Food at Urban Adamah is delicious, abundant, and vegetarian.
-Most meals are prepared by students, and supervised by Hillel chaperones and Urban Adamah staff.
-Some of the produce used in meals comes from the Urban Adamah farm.
+Most meals are prepared by students.
+Some produce used in meals comes from our farm.
 Food is ingredient kosher, but not necessarily hechshered and not supervised by a mashgiach.
+If you observe a different level of kashrut, please reach out to our Young Adult Programs Director so we can meet your needs.

 ACCESSIBILITY